SigmaEval/SigmaEval/README.md

     given="A new user who has not interacted with the bot before", when="The user asks a general question about the bot's capabilities", then=Expectation(
-        outcome="Bot lists its main functions: tracking orders, initiating returns, answering product questions, and escalating to a human agent.", evaluator=BinaryEvaluator(
+        expected_behavior="Bot lists its main functions: tracking orders, initiating returns, answering product questions, and escalating to a human agent.", evaluator=BinaryEvaluator(
             significance_level=0.05,
             min_proportion=0.90,